z8leo/python-template/README.md

 This is mainly a reference for myself, but feel free to use it as a starting point for your own projects.

 # Tools
-- `pyenv` for managing python versions
-- `poetry` for packaging and dependency management
+- `uv` for managing virtual envs, dependency management and packaging
 - `ruff` for linting and formatting
 - `mypy` for type checking
 - `pytest` for testing